SixArm/mast-cell-help/topics/polyvagal-exercises/index.md

 **Some exercises:**

-* **Breathing Exercises:** Engage in slow, diaphragmatic breathing to stimulate the vagus nerve and activate the parasympathetic nervous system.
-Focus on long exhales to promote relaxation.
+* **Breathing Exercises:** Engage in slow diaphragmatic breathing with long exhales, to stimulate the vagus nerve long exhales to promote relaxation.

 * **Vocal Toning:** Use gentle vocalizations, humming, or chanting.
 The vibrations from vocalizations can stimulate the vagus nerve.